-Trump administration detains Indian pro-Palestinian student for deportation
+Trump moves to deport Indian pro-Palestinian Georgetown University student

-Postdoctoral researcher Badar Khan Suri accused of ‘spreading Hamas propaganda and promoting antisemitism’.
+Badar Khan Suri detained by Department of Homeland Security after being designated for removal.

-An Indian postdoctoral researcher in the United States who has spoken out against Israel’s war in Gaza is facing deportation after being detained under US President Donald Trump’s immigration crackdown.
+An Indian postdoctoral researcher at Georgetown University who has spoken out against Israel’s war in Gaza is facing deportation after being detained under United States President Donald Trump’s immigration crackdown.

-Badar Khan Suri, a postdoctoral fellow at Georgetown University in Washington, DC, was designated for deportation for “spreading Hamas propaganda and promoting antisemitism” on social media, Tricia McLaughlin, an assistant secretary at the Department of Homeland Security (DHS), said on Wednesday.
+Badar Khan Suri was designated for deportation for “spreading Hamas propaganda and promoting antisemitism” on social media, Tricia McLaughlin, an assistant secretary at the Department of Homeland Security (DHS), said on Wednesday.

 Recommended Storieslist of 4 items